-Access Arrangements for external examinations will be available to pupils with learning difficulties, sensory or physical impairments which are permanent or long term.
-They may take various forms and will be administered according to the rigorous guidelines laid down by the Joint Council for Qualifications (JCQ).
-JCQ regulations take account of the Disability Discrimination Act.
+Following formal assessment and application to the Joint Council for Qualifications (JCQ), Access Arrangements for external examinations will be available to pupils with learning difficulties, sensory or physical impairments which are permanent or long term.
+They will be administered according to the rigorous guidelines laid down by the JCQ regulations, taking account of the Disability Discrimination Act.
 The school will keep a register of pupils for whom Access Arrangements are considered appropriate to their needs.
+Parents and carers will be notified of any formal assessment and application for access arrangements relating to their child.